SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 In the map `targets` above, it is possible to specify a list of selectors that are joined by comma.
 (Note that this is still a string, not a YAML list.)
-A list of tags satisfies this list of selectors if it satisfies at least one of the expressions.
+A list of tags satisfies this list of selectors if it satisfies at least one of the selectors.

 Examples: `mandatory iaas, recommended kaas` (NOT: `[mandatory iaas, recommended kaas]`)